2025 Uttarakhand flash flood: Rescue operations

 (NDRF) and State Disaster Response Force (SDRF), were immediately mobilized and dispatched to the affected areas.
 The Uttarkashi district magistrate confirmed that rescue teams are currently assessing the extent of the damage and are engaged in search and rescue operations.
 Uttarkashi police have urged residents and tourists to stay away from the swollen rivers.
 Chief Minister Pushkar Singh Dhami was in contact with senior officials to monitor the situation and oversee relief efforts.
 Dhami said 190 people were successfully rescued.

 Two Boeing CH-47 Chinooks, two Mil Mi-17s, an Aérospatiale SA 315B Lama and a HAL Dhruv of the Indian Air Force were placed on standby as poor weather hampered rescue operations.

 By late August 2025, the Air Force, from its Northern Secor, deployed five of its Mi-17 helicopters along with a Chinook and C-130J transport aircraft each for the flood relief operations following the Uttarakhand and Kishtwar district flash floods.
 The C-130J aircraft boarded by an NDRF team reached Jammu to supply rescue materials, supplies and trained personnel.
 So far, 50 Army personnel, 21 BSF personnel and over 40 civilians have been rescued by the fleet from regions including Akhnoor, Pathankot and Dera Baba Nanak.
 Additionally, over 750 kg of relief materials were also air dropped into Pathankot as part of the operation.
 Additional helicopters and transport aircraft also remained on standby to join the operations if deemed necessary.

 Aftermath

-The flash flood and cloudburst had a significant impact on the region's infrastructure and travel.
+The uttarakhand flash flood and cloudburst had a significant impact on the region's infrastructure and travel.
 The disaster led to the disruption of connectivity to Gangotri Dham, and the Char Dham Yatra was impacted by rain-triggered landslides and flash floods.
 The IMD's forecast for continued heavy rainfall raised concerns about the potential for further emergencies.
 The events in Uttarakhand and other parts of the Himalayan region, such as Jammu and Kashmir, have highlighted the devastating effects of extreme weather, and officials are maintaining round-the-clock vigilance in vulnerable zones.
 Residents in the affected areas were in a state of shock, with many families displaced and businesses in ruins.
 A second cloud burst struck Sukhi Top near Dharali shortly after the first.
 The extent of the damage is currently being assessed.